 1983-84 Star #121 Bill Walton

 A champion with Portland and Boston, this card presents Walton as a San Diego Clipper.
-San Diego Clippers sealed team bags have sold in the price range between $39.97 and $9.50.
+It wasn’t a great time in the big man’s career but fun to see him in the uniform of his hometown team.

 1983-84 Star #250 John Paxson